If you want to sleep deeply every night, this article will show you strategies you can use to get quality sleep every night.

 What do I mean by quality sleep?
 It’s simply, falling asleep quickly and not getting up in the middle of the night (uninterrupted sleep).

 Sleep interruptions can reduce your sleep-time by hours.
-May be you’ve tried fall asleep in the middle of the night but thoughts started crossing the mind – “What time is the meeting tomorrow?
+Maybe you’ve tried to fall asleep in the middle of the night but thoughts started crossing the mind – “What time is the meeting tomorrow?
 I have to do laundry…Have I paid the electricity bill?”
 And before you know it, light is coming through the window.

 Poor sleeping habits don’t just make you wake up with headaches and feeling tired – they can cause weight gain, increase stress and cause other health problems.

 Now, you don’t have to shut your eyes and hope to fall asleep the next time you lose sleep.
 Here are 20 ways to get quality sleep every night.

 How to get the best sleep every night